Why a Second Home is Not an Investment

 If you choose to make your vacation home available for short-term rentals to cover some of the expenses, keep in mind that rental income may only be enough to pay for taxes and insurance.
 In many cases, a property’s maintenance costs actually increase when it is rented out, and if you hire a property manager to secure your rentals, you will likely pay 20 to 30 percent of your earnings.
 If you choose to avoid the middleman property manager, be ready to field calls from renters at all hours of the day.

 Depending on how much you charge to rent your home and if you are renting it more than you are using it, you may be able to write off a portion of the costs as well as taxes and insurance, but you must meet certain IRS qualification requirements.

 Like most decisions related to real estate, location has a big impact.
 The COVID-19 pandemic is causing a large-scale migration from big cities to more remote, less densely populated areas.
 For example, the Lake Tahoe real estate market has seen an unprecedented increase in demand.
-According to a recent CNBC article, Lake Tahoe brokers are reporting an inventory that’s 10 times lower than average.
-Many homes sell within a day, receiving several above-asking-price offers.2 Don’t be caught up in a classic case of irrational exuberance!
+According to the latest CNBC article, Lake Tahoe brokers are reporting an inventory that’s 10 times lower than average.
+Many homes sell within a day, receiving several above-asking-price offers.
+Don’t be caught up in a classic case of irrational exuberance!

 #4 – Consider how often you will visit the home

 Will your visits to your vacation home be frequent enough to justify the financial responsibilities?
 If you will likely only visit a week or two each year, it might not be worth the investment.
 If you must travel by plane to your home, also consider your airline expenses.
 A vacant home sitting in the middle of paradise is not serving its purpose of allowing you to relax and get away.